MaryBruff/MaryBruff/README.md

 ## About Me: 🖖

 With a diverse background in acting to technical communications, I've cultivated a passion for digital media and frontend development.
 Proficient in HTML, CSS, and JavaScript, I specialize in crafting UI/UX interfaces.
-Let's connect to explore potential collaborations and delve into my portfolio for a closer look at my projects and skills.
+Let's connect to explore potential collaborations and dive into my portfolio for a closer look at my projects and skills.